LexMainye/Parrot-Transcriber/README.md

 # 📝 3.
 Transcribe

 * Select your preferred language from the dropdown menu
-* Click "Transcribe Audio" to process your recording
+* Click "Transcribe Audio" button that appears to process your recording
 * Wait for the transcription results to appear

 # 💾 4.
 Manage Transcriptions